 “Individuals may, for example, attach a picture of their baby, or dog, or motorcycle and some text to my song or… the skyâ€™s the limit.
 Likewise businesses may simply submit their logo and url link, or a napkin drawing, or stock photography.
 For more on this pitch, including stats and photo illustrations you can download this handy PDF.
 Iâ€™m just the court musician.”

 From Commodities of The Abstract Sort:

-“Podington Bear is an anonymous Portland artist who is putting out a new instrumental electronic song by podcast every Monday Wednesday and Friday of 2007 stationery for free word.
+“Podington Bear is an anonymous Portland artist who is putting out a new instrumental electronic song by podcast every Monday Wednesday and Friday of 2007.
 Iâ€™m usually not a fan of instrumental music, especially of the electronic variety, but I enjoy the vast majority of Podingtonâ€™s stuff because he/she doesnâ€™t try so hard to have every possible sound effect in every single song.
 I really admire someone who has the dedication to turn out consistently good music three times a week for an entire year.
 Recently on his/her blog Podington laid out a plan to save the slowly dying music industry through a system of patronage wherein an album would be released song by song for free with advertisements instead of album art.
 After all the songs had been released an advertisement-free version of the album would be available for purchase both in digital and CD format.
 These sounds like fightnâ€™ words to me; people will see this system as another way for indie bands to â€œsell outâ€ even though it is actually benefiting both them and the bands because they are getting free music legally and the bands are getting paid.
 Either way Podington is trying it out by soliciting patrons for the music he/she puts out from March on, it will be interesting to see how it all works out”